Complete and competitive financial markets in a complex world: Competitive Complete Markets.

-The question we want to address next is: {\it given a market, is it possible to find a completion that permits some degree of competitiveness?} In symbols, this translates into the question of whether there exists $\rho\in\Ext(\pi)$ such that $\ma(\rho)<1$.
-This condition has in fact far reaching implications.
+This is of course, an extreme situation.
+The question we want to address is rather: {\it given a market, $(\Xa,\ge_*,\pi)$, is it possible to find an $\A$-completion that permits some degree of competitiveness?}.
+In other words, we look for $\rho\in\Ext(\pi,\A)$ satisfying the {\it No-Full-Monopoly} ({\it NFM}) condition